pixelpark/ppnet/README.md

 [![ScreenShot](http://content.screencast.com/users/dirkk1/folders/Jing/media/30632251-9618-4b03-8102-42e05549df4f/00000275.png)](https://www.youtube.com/watch?v=DYPGQlC5SVA&feature=youtu.be)

 This project is partly funded by the Europian Union through the [FI-CONTENT2](http://mediafi.org/) project which is part of [FI-PPP](https://www.fi-ppp.eu/) (It is called 'Social Network Enabler' [there](http://mediafi.org/open-platforms/) .
 We chose another name here on Github, because most people are not aware of the FI-PPP lingo).

-It was successfully tested in the [Cologne Carnival with poor network connectivity](http://mediafi.org/ficontent-open-source-social-network-enabler-tested-carnival-cologne/).
+Disclaimer: it was successfully tested in the [Cologne Carnival with poor network connectivity](http://mediafi.org/ficontent-open-source-social-network-enabler-tested-carnival-cologne/) in a small-scale experiment with less than hundred people.
+So, yes it works.
+But no, it's not ready yet.
+If you need something bigger, go for http://pump.io/ for the moment (but this is alpha).

 # Installation as a web application